pierremaw/obsidian-vault-organizer/README.md

-# Obsidian Vault Organizer: Dynamic‑Programming‑Driven File Organization in Python
+# Obsidian Vault Organizer · Dynamic‑Programming‑Driven File Organization in Python

 [https://github.com/user-attachments/assets/840e9d63-2572-48f4-958c-0f43ffa524d6](https://github.com/user-attachments/assets/840e9d63-2572-48f4-958c-0f43ffa524d6)

-**Obsidian Vault Organizer** is a Python automation script that transforms an Obsidian vault into a self‑organizing knowledge graph.
-It explores recursion, file‑system exploration, **and a memoised dynamic‑programming (DP) approach** to organize a vault based on its tagged type and topic.
+**Obsidian Vault Organizer** is a Python automation script that turns an Obsidian vault into a *self‑tidying* folder hierarchy.
+It explores

-Under the hood, each note stores a *state* keyed by its metadata.
-The script builds a DP table that maps that state to a folder path, caching the result so repeated look‑ups run in **O(1)** instead of repeatedly traversing the vault.
-The payoff: a clean structure even for thousands of notes.
+recursion, file‑system exploration, **and a memoised lookup‑table (lightweight DP‑style) approach** to place notes based on their tagged *type* and *topic*.

+Under the hood, each note’s metadata is cached in dictionaries on the first walk through the vault.
+Those caches let subsequent look‑ups run in **O(1)** during the *same* execution, instead of repeatedly traversing the tree.
+The payoff: a clean structure even when you have thousands of notes.

-This project showcases my interest in algorithmic organisation—how DP, recursion, and metadata parsing can partially automate everyday tools like Obsidian.
+This project showcases my interest in algorithmic organisation—how caching, recursion, fuzzy matching and metadata parsing can partially automate everyday tools like Obsidian.

 ---